FLOOR TILE BUYING GUIDE

 There are many types of ceramic tile, but as a general rule, you can expect ceramic to be made from a mixture of clay and water.
 Denser clays, like kaolin, or any clays that contain quartz, create a more durable tile that is also water resistant.

-All tiles will go through a drying and firing process that bakes out the water content and hardens to tile to be a durable, waterproof flooring solution.
+All tiles will go through a drying and firing process that bakes out the water content and hardens the tile to be a durable, waterproof flooring solution.
 After that, it’s all about that glaze.
 But we’re not done yet!
 There’s so much more to learn about how tile is made.

 Ceramic Tile Layers and Composition